xynny/RarePeople/README.md

 If you do not have a bitcoin wallet that you control, go to https://wallet.counterwallet.io/ and create a wallet.
 Write down the generation seed and keep it safe.
 Once in the wallet you should have at least one bitcoin/counterparty address that looks something like 1D7ByizhvMPYHQ4UrSMS13ZJByh1XJYiVi.
 This is where we can trade RarePeople, bitcoin, and a myriad of other tokens.
 If you participated in Series 1 ask Xin to send you a copy of all these RarePeople cards!

+# Sending a Card:

+If you have RarePeople assets you can go into your Counterwallet and select send and type in a bitcoin address to send the asset.
+You need a small amount of bitcoin in your wallet to pay the transaction fee.

+# Selling a Card on the DEX

+Counterparty has a decentralized exchange at https://wallet.counterwallet.io/#pages/exchange.html .
+You can list any of your cards for sale for XCP, which is the Counterparty token.
+XCP can be easily exchanged into bitcoin.

 # Viewing your cards:

 Clone this repo and open index.html in a browser and type in your bitcoin address.
 You should be able to see what cards you own!